Zavat/Equus/MAPS_SETUP.md

-# Google Maps Setup for Route Screen
+# Maps Setup for Route Screen

-The Route screen now uses Google Maps to display appointment locations.
-To enable maps on mobile devices, you need to configure Google Maps API keys.
+The Route screen now uses **Expo Maps** to display appointment locations with a professional dual-view layout.

+## Configuration

+The app is configured to use `expo-maps`, which works out of the box on iOS and Android.
+For production builds with Google Maps, you'll need API keys:

-## For iOS
+### For iOS (Production)

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one